MetaMask/metamask-docs/docs/api-sdk/how-to/access-provider.md

 ## Run the example

-Use the `./sample-extension` folder as an WebExtension.
+Use the `./sample-extension` folder as a web extension.
 You can easily add it to Chrome or Firefox Developer Edition.

 ## Edit the example

-You must have `browserify` installed (`npm i -g browserify`).
+You must have Browserify installed (`npm i -g browserify`) to edit the example.

-You can edit the sample file `sample-extension/index.js` and then rebuild the file with `npm run buildSample`.
+You can edit the sample file `sample-extension/index.js` and rebuild the file with `npm run buildSample`.

 ## Use with a local development copy of MetaMask

-You'll need to edit the method `getMetaMaskId()` to return your local development MetaMask's id.
-You can get that from your MetaMask console with `chrome.runtime.id`.
+You must edit the method `getMetaMaskId()` to return your local development MetaMask instance's ID.
+You can get that from your MetaMask console using `chrome.runtime.id`.

 ## Current limitations

-In order to identify when there is a problem (like MetaMask was not connected), some kind of proper error handling must be added to [metamask-inpage-provider](https://github.com/MetaMask/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
+In order to identify problems (such as MetaMask not connecting), proper error handling must be added to [metamask-inpage-provider](https://github.com/MetaMask/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
 Maybe making it an event-emitter, so it can emit its errors, instead of just logging them.